NightmareZYR/Housing-market-in-Canada/README.md

 # Housing-market-in-Canada
 This is an exploration of Housing market in Canada.

+At the starting point, I just look at the house in Nova Scotia.

 # Data collection-Nova Scotia
 Data is collected from Point4home.ca and store in the CSV file called 'Point2_data.csv'